Sciss/AnemoneActiniaria/README.md

 ## building

 Builds with sbt against Scala 2.12.
+Use `sbt run`, or `sbt assembly` to create a self-contained jar (you may need the latter if you want to add the tablet library to the system's class path).

 ## running